microsoft/vscode-docs/docs/languages/python.md

 ---
 # Python in Visual Studio Code

 Working with Python in Visual Studio Code, using the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), is simple, fun, and productive.
-The extension works with all your Python environments, including Anaconda.
+The extension works with different Python interpreters as well as Anaconda.
 It leverages all of VS Code's power to provide auto complete and IntelliSense, linting, debugging, and unit testing, along with the ability to easily switch between Python environments, including virtual and conda environments.

 ## Install Python and the Python extension